A Reinforcement Learning Environment for Automatic Code Optimization in the MLIR Compiler: Introduction

-The rest of the paper is structured as follows: we begin with a background on MLIR and RL in compilers, followed by a detailed description of our RL environment, including action space, states, and rewards.
-We then present the multi-action RL network, focusing on the proposed Hierarchical Action Space and the policy networks used.
-Finally, we present experiments and comparisons to assess the efficiency of our work, and an ablation study to investigate our configurations setup.
+The rest of the paper is structured as follows: we begin with a background on MLIR and RL in compilers, followed by a detailed description of our RL environment, including the action space, states, and rewards.
+We then present the multi-discrete policy network and the use of level pointers.
+Finally, we evaluate \toolname{} on a set of benchmarks and compare it to four state-of-the-art compilers and frameworks: PyTorch, the PyTorch compiler, Halide autoscheduler, and Halide RL.